MrGamer1415/Prank-Call-For-Fun/README.md

 # Prank-Call-For-Fun
-Scripted a Prank Call website with JavaScript.
-Do Visit the Live URL.
+Scripted a Prank Call Website using Javascript, all source code with videos and sound effects are provided above.
+Do Visit the Live URL of the site.